Raymondskkb/home-store/README.md

 This will start up the application for you and you can go to `http://127.0.0.1:5000/` to see the application!

-Tests
+# Tests
-E2E tests with Cypress
+Attempt to have E2E tests with Cypress.  still to be explored

-npm run tests